Saigonen/cdk-secure-string-parameter/README.md

 `SecureStringParameter` implements `IStringParameter` so you can use it as you would a cdk native `StringParameter`.

-#### _ValueType_
+### _ValueType_

 The extra parameter `valueType` is used to describe the type of the `stringValue`.
 Valid types are `ValueType.ENCRYPTED` and `ValueType.PLAINTEXT`.
-If your value is encrypted with a kms key you must also provide the corresponding key in `encryptionKey` parameter.
+If your value is encrypted with a kms key you must also provide the corresponding key in the `encryptionKey` parameter.

 **WARNING** If you use a plaintext value, the value is visible to anyone who has access to cloudformation or deploy artifacts.

+### _Tags_

+Default Cloudformation Stack tags are not supported.
+This is because resources created with Custom Resources framework can not be tagged with AWS managed tags.
+However, you can add custom tags to your stack, and they are propagated properly to the created SSM Parameters.

 ## Creating encrypted secrets